DaleOrders/AWS-Study-Notes/README.md

 Elasticache is a managed in-memory cache which provides a managed implementation of the redis or memcached engines.

-its useful for read heavy workloads, scaling reads in a cost effective way and allowing for externally hosted user session state.
+It's useful for read heavy workloads, scaling reads in a cost effective way and allowing for externally hosted user session state.

 ![picture 201](images/09c66e06b7f11d1cf3b5e83c7707221d921439ea39d80a354c7af81ca59ab81b.png)